LokeyLab/LC-Seq-Official/docs/THEORY.md

 #### 4.2.8 Validity Requirements

-**Consensus mode is valid ONLY IF positional variants have similar chromatographic behavior.**
+**Pooled mode is valid ONLY IF positional variants have similar chromatographic behavior.**

 **Validity Checks**: